yu45020/MplDecorator/README.md

 os.system('epstopdf "After Decorator.eps"')
 ```

-(Note: this is the default plot, and its settings are not changed by the previous decorator)
+(Note: this is the default plot style, and its settings are not changed by the previous decorator)

 <img src="https://user-images.githubusercontent.com/28139045/33397652-29557146-d501-11e7-9967-7fefa71fd639.png" width="600">